K9s4COPs: Mission

 Launched in November 2013, K9s4KIDs has made it their mission to support school districts and college campus police with K9s trained and ready for service.
 Founder, Kristi Schiller hopes that K9s4KIDs will be able to do for schools, what K9s4COPs has done for police departments.
 Recent school shootings spurred on the creation of K9s4KIDs, along with suggestions from K9s4COPs applicants.

 K9s Granted

-On April 5, 2011, K9s4COPs made their first donations of four K9s to the Harris County Sheriff’s Office K9 Unit in Houston, Texas.
+On April 5, 2011, K9s4COPs made their first donations of four K9s to the Harris County Sheriff's Office K9 Unit in Houston, Texas.
 The K9s include Boomer and Mikey, dual-purpose K9s trained in narcotics searches and patrols, along with Fozzie and Tamara (shown on the left), K9s used for narcotics searches.
 To date, K9s4COPs has donated over 200 K9s all across the United States and Paris, France.

-Since 2011 K9s donated by K9s4COPs have confiscated more than 10,000 firearms, over $360 million dollars in narcotics and cash gained through illicit criminal activity.
+Since 2011 K9s donated by K9s4COPs have confiscated more than 10,000 firearms, over $360 million in narcotics and cash gained through illicit criminal activity.
 K9s4COPs police K9s have also participated in 6,500 arrests and helped keep the peace in over 4,000 public demonstrations.